Master of Business Administration and Engineering

 The MBA&E – a fluent entry into a management career for technical professionals

 The MBA&E aims at providing technical professionals with management skills, enabling them to embark onto a technical management career.
 Our core target audience are technical professionals from all over the world.
 While a typical MBA&E graduate would enter a position such as project manager at a multinational company, there are numerous career paths available: our alumni can be found in the industry, in services business, as entrepreneurs and academics, and even in public service.
-The breadth of available career paths is enabled by the flexible curricular design combining business administration, technology and four optional specializations: Interdisciplinary Management (IM), Automotive Management (AM), Lean Management (LM) and Global Procurement (GP).
+The breadth of available career paths is enabled by the flexible curricular design combining business administration, technology and five optional specializations: Global Leadership in Engineering (GLE), Interdisciplinary Management (IM), Automotive Management (AM), Lean Management (LM) and Global Procurement (GP).

 At the MBA&E, we consider our support services and labour market knowledge an important addition to the studies themselves.
 During the course of study, students have the opportunity to visit German companies and professional events.
 In addition, the programme office offers counselling on career planning and the application process, both as seminars and individually.

 For further information, please contact us at any time.